 In Omaha, you start every hand out with a plan to make the nuts.

-The bigger the rundown, the better.
+The bigger the rundown in PLO, the better.
 You always want to make the nuts and “cooler” people when they make a second-best straight.

 If you set yourself up by playing the right hands in the right position, you’ll be doing the coolering more often than you’ll be getting coolered.